 Available colors for the Ford Mustang Philippines are Shadow Black, Iconic Silver Metallic, Oxford White, Race Red Metallic, Velocity Blue Metallic, Carbonized Gray Metallic, Twister Orange Metallic Tri-Coat, Antimatter Blue Metallic, Grabber Yellow, and Rapid Red Metallic.

-Let's check out the Ford Mustang 2024 price in September in the Philippines.
+Let's check out the Ford Mustang 2025 price in the Philippines.

 Variants | Price |